 Taking the results of the survey, McCall and his team came up with a formula which illustrates how people learn at work.
-The model identifies the three main areas that are most significant to personal learning and development, including:
+They found the three main areas that are most significant to personal learning and development are as follows:

-While the 70/20/10 model does have its critics, studies show that the formula can be very effective when properly integrated into a business.
-According to a recent report by learning and development consultancy Towards Maturity co-authored with Charles Jennings Director of the 70/20/10 Forum, businesses that use 70/20/10 are four times more likely to report that their staff are able to respond faster to business change, and three times more likely to report improvements in staff motivation — demonstrating the positive impact the model can have in a business setting.
+While the 70/20/10 model does have its critics, studies show that the formula can be very effective when integrated into a business.
+According to a recent report by learning and development consultancy Towards Maturity, co-authored with Charles Jennings Director of the 70/20/10 Forum, businesses that use 70/20/10 are four times more likely to report that their staff are able to respond faster to business change, and three times more likely to report improvements in staff motivation — demonstrating the positive impact the model can have in a business setting.

-While some businesses rely on a full-scale formal learning system, which incorporates a prescribed curriculum for every member of staff, an informal learning model based on the 70/20/10 formula can be equally, if not more, effective in prompting workplace learning.
+While some businesses rely on a full-scale formal learning system, which incorporates a prescribed curriculum for every member of staff, an informal learning model based on the 70/20/10 formula can be more effective in promoting workplace learning.

 The 70/20/10 model is useful for small businesses because it focuses on experiential and social learning, in which members of staff develop by carrying out day-to-day tasks and working closely with colleagues.
 Because the formula has less emphasis on formal training, it’s a cost-effective learning and development solution that also allows for lots of flexibility, helping employees to refine their job-related skills and make decisions on their ongoing learning and development.

 Of course, the 70/20/10 model does require a culture that enables individuals to learn via new experiences without fear of failure, the ability to self-report on their development and a continuous feedback loop with managers so they can assess performance and offer constructive feedback.
 Having access to a learning management system coupled with 70/20/10 allows staff to determine their learning path, and access resources which are relevant to their specific job.

 It promotes positive change in staff